Rail transport in China: Holidays

 Demand for tickets increases dramatically during the Chinese New Year and the two Golden Week holiday in early May and October, as many migrant workers and students return home and travelers go on vacation.
 The Golden Weeks are holidays organized May Day (1 May) and National Day (1 October).
 Chinese New Year also called the Spring Festival, follows the lunar calendar and is in January or February.

 In 2009, the duration of the May holidays was shortened from one week to a long weekend, but holiday traffic remained strong, setting a one-day record of 6.54 million passengers carried over the Chinese rail network on 1 May 2009.

-The month-long period before, during and after the Chinese New Year is known as Chunyun or "spring transport" for the China's railways.
+The month-long period before, during and after the Chinese New Year is known as Chunyun or "spring transport" for China's railways.
 During this period, train service increases to meet the demand from one of the largest annual human migrations in the world.
 Since railway transport is the cheapest method for long-distance travelers in China, the railway is the most important transport method during the Chunyun period.
 For example, during the 40 days of the 2007 Chunyun period, it is estimated that 156 million passengers rode trains, which corresponds to 3.9 million passengers per day, compared to the overall average of 2.4 million per day.
 To make the situation even worse, traffic is highly imbalanced: before the Chinese New Year, passengers mainly travel from the large cities and after the holiday, the traffic reverses.
 Although hundreds of temporary trains are operated, train tickets are still in short supply.
 Trains are very crowded during this period, for example; a passenger car with 118 seats may accommodate more than 200 people.